sebw/blog-old.wains.be/2018/2018-08-12-sync-guest-clock-libvirt.md

 My host is RHEL7 running Gnome.
 Guest is Fedora 28 running i3 windows manager.

+I use **virt-manager** and not virsh to manage my VM's.

 TL;DR: it doesn't work for me, jump to **Conclusion** to read about my endeavour.

+Edit: my host is now running Fedora 29 and the guest F29 too.
+The issue persists.

 ### On the host you need: